root-project/root/README/ReleaseNotes/v606/index.md

 We provided integration of ROOT with the Jupyter technology, integrating ROOT with Python Notebooks and providing a ROOT Kernel like functionality - de facto an enhanced C++ web based shell.
 Tab completion, output and graphics inlining have been added.
 These functionalities are automatically available upon import of the ROOT module in a Notebook or at startup of a ROOT prompt kernel.
 We made it easier to use ROOT notebooks locally, by providing a 'root --notebook' command option to start a local notebook server customised with all the ROOT features.

-New tutorials and code examples have been provided here: https://root.cern.ch/code-examples#notebooks
+New tutorials and code examples have been provided.
+The simplest example showing the integration of ROOT with the notebook technology can be found [here](https://root.cern.ch/notebooks/HowTos/HowTo_ROOT-Notebooks.html) and many more snippets [here](https://root.cern.ch/code-examples#notebooks).

 Support for capturing large outputs (stderr/stdout) coming from C++ libraries has been added.